 Due to its bi-stable nature, the EPD panel requires very little power to update and needs no power to maintain an image.
 And images now come in a line of compact black, white, and red colors, giving product and service designers greater flexibility with a combination of colors.

-Currently Pervasive supports an entire range of iTC ultra-low power e-paper displays, monochrome and tri-color (black-white-red), from the 1.54” Aurora to the 12” Spectra, opening a whole new dimension for EPDs, so instead of being passive, they can now act as input devices for human machine interface (HMI).
+Currently Pervasive supports an entire range of iTC ultra-low power e-paper displays, monochrome and tri-color (black-white-red), from the 1.54″ Aurora to the 12″ Spectra.
+This opens a whole new dimension for EPDs — they can now act as input devices for human machine interface (HMI).
 This is a perfect configuration for ultra-low power IoT remote controls.
-Our connectors specifically placed for the 2.71” and 3.70” EPD display with touch focus on ease of use and simplify connections by keeping only the active signals and reducing the number of pins in the initial board.
-The different kit features offer just the kind of help engineers need to discover and assess E ink e-paper technology, compare it to other display technologies, test different host micro-controllers and memory configurations, and evaluate different screen sizes and colors, before making final decisions.
+The kit features help engineers discover and assess E ink e-paper technology, compare display technologies, test host micro-controllers and memory configurations, and evaluate different screen sizes and colors before making final decisions.

 Development Kits with 2.71” or 3.70” touch panels are available at Mouser and Digikey from June 2022.
 The EPDK-Touch bundle combining an EXT3-1, EXT3-Touch, 3.7” touch panel and Raspberry Pi Pico will also be available at Amazon and SparkFun this July.